docker/dev-envs-extension/README.md

 ### Local Development

 The extension can be built with `yarn build`.
 You can find instructions on installing an extension temporarily for Firefox [here](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).
 For Chrome, check out this [guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).

+## Publishing

+The extension can be packaged with `yarn package`.
+Running this will output `dev-envs.xpi` and `dev-envs-source.zip`, which are the extension and source bundle respectively which can be uploaded to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and [Firefox Addons](https://addons.mozilla.org/en-US/firefox/).

+Don't forget to update the version in `manifest.json` before building a new version.

 ---